cms-opendata-workshop/workshop2021-lesson-cloud/_episodes/08-handson.md

 We will start by automatically getting the list of files from the cern open portal with the containerized [`cernopendata-client` tool](https://cernopendata-client.readthedocs.io/en/latest/).

 Then we will generate a list of those files that we want to process;  we will then run a version of the `POET` code, then merge the output files into a single `ROOT` file and finally run a simplified version of the `EventLoopAnalysisTemplate` to obtain a test histogram to see if everything went well.

 Dowload the yaml file with:

 ```bash
 wget https://raw.githubusercontent.com/cms-opendata-workshop/workshop2021-poetpayload-cloud/master/PhysObjectExtractor/cloud/workshop_argo.yaml
 ```

-Inpect it carefully and try to make sense of logic.
+Inspect it carefully and try to make sense of logic.
 This is a good time to ask the experts in the room!

 Submit your workflow and get the results.

+You can open the http file server assigned to your cluster to see the histogram file and to download the merged output file `poetoutput.root`

 Will you be able to change this file to process the dataset of your choice?, the files of your choice?, etc.?